Meet Luis, a partner of Imaginable Futures. He oversees our work across Latin America.

-Prior to Imaginable Futures, Luis served as Chief Philanthropy Officer of ZOMALAB, the family office of Ben and Lucy Ana Walton, and as President of the ZOMA Foundation where he led organizational efforts to address challenging social issues in Colorado and Chile.
-Luis formerly worked as investments director at Gary Community Investments where he led the areas of innovation and impact investing.
+Luis is an entrepreneur who has started a number of companies and worked across both corporate and public sectors.
+Luis served as chief philanthropy officer of ZOMALAB, the family office of Ben and Lucy Ana Walton, and as president of the ZOMA Foundation, where he led efforts to address challenging social issues in Colorado and Chile.
+Luis formerly worked as the investment director at Gary Community Investments, where he led the areas of innovation and impact investing.

 Starting my first company at the age of 19 while in college.
 The firm provided jobs for people with disabilities while generating profits.
 This was certainly my precursor into the social entrepreneurship/impact investing space.

 2) Life is like a rollercoaster.
 You are sometimes up and sometimes down.
 Behave and treat people like you would at any point of the ride.